-The system CPU (including its L2/L3 cache) and the amount of system RAM is important.
-To a lesser degree the speed of the RAM influences performance.
+The system CPU (including its L2/L3 cache) and the amount of system RAM are most important.

 You have the most choice in choosing your CPU.

 We most often recommend Intel i7 CPU's with clock speeds of 2.5GHz or faster for those likely to upgrade their Dragon software.
 The exception is that the "low voltage" i7 which has long battery life is poor for those using Dragon. i5 CPU's are generally not as fast, but the faster i5 CPU's are adequate for many Dragon users.
-The (less expensive) i3 CPU's are typically too slow for great results.
-L3 cache of 2MB or more is desirable, and best performance is seen when L3 cache is at 6MB or higher.
+The (less expensive) i3 CPU's are typically too slow for great results, but the newest (2015) i3 CPU's in the Intel 4000 and 6000 series CPU's should provide adequate power.
+L3 cache of 4MB or more is desirable, and best performance is seen when L3 cache is at 6MB or higher.

 While not an exact predictor of Dragon performance, the PassMark scores offered at the website www.cpubenchmark.net are a guide to CPU performance.
-We suggest buying systems with CPU's having a PassMark score of at least 4000 if performance is important, 3000 or higher if this is in use for professional purposes.
-CPU's with scores in the 2000-3000 range may work OK for some customers.
-But it makes little economic sense to buy a new system with a score of under 3000.
+We suggest buying systems with CPU's having a PassMark score of at least 5000 if performance is important, 4000 or higher if this is in use for professional purposes.
+CPU's with scores in the 2500-4000 range will work OK for some customers.
+But it makes little economic sense to buy a new system for heavy usage with a score of under 5000.

 RAM is important and dependent upon the version of Windows.
-For Windows-XP and other 32-bit operating systems, 3GB or 4GB are recommended.
-For Windows-7 64-bit and Vista 64-bit a minimum of 4GB RAM is required and 6GB or more is recommended.
-If your system use consists of more than Dragon and either an EMR system or Word, then we would often suggest additional RAM.
-3-4GB on a 32-bit operating system or 6-8MB on a 64-bit operation system will normally be sufficient.
+For Windows-7 or Windows-8 a minimum of 4GB RAM is required and 6GB or more is recommended.
+If your system use consists of more than Dragon and either an EMR system or Word, then we suggest additional RAM.
+8GB on a 64-bit operating system will normally be sufficient.

-If interested in remote access, we suggest Windows 7 Ultimate (or if in larger organizations, Windows 7 Enterprise) so that you may better be able to use Dragon Medical with Remote Desktop Protocol.
+If interested in remote access, we suggest Windows 7 Ultimate (or if in larger organizations, Windows 7 Enterprise) so that you may better be able to use Nuance Dragon Medical Practice Edition 2 with Remote Desktop Protocol.
 This is seldom offered off-the-shelf or in web ordering systems, but is often available as an option for about $150.

 If you are running Dragon NaturallySpeaking Medical 9 on a system you will almost always be OK.